Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 A method claiming “one size fits all”, is normally pointing at common organisational symptoms on a very high level far away from the root causes, meaning the methods do not have a clue about organisational root causes.
 The picture above shows that the three different companies (A, B and C) can have different root causes to the same high-level symptoms that a method claims to solve.
 So, when company B, tries to copy company A’s method that successfully dissolved all the root causes for company A, the failure is inevitable with no progress at all, since no one of company B’s root causes are dissolved when using the copied method from company A. When company C, with extreme problems, copies company A’s method, company C becomes a little better, but probably not much, since many root causes still remain.
 Added can also be that if the method is introduced in the organisation together with other organisational changes that actually are dissolving some root causes, the result can be better than above, but once again only by luck, since trying to fix symptoms are impossible.
 Remember that the author of the method has no clue about organisational root causes at all, otherwise that for sure had been clearly stated.
 This is the problem with all commercialised methods so far, no one talks about root causes.
 Here below is an easy example of the same companies as above, with a picture showing the many different root causes to queues, here is the pdf file, queues of planned activities different root causes.

 Many of the built-in problems are normally referred to as wicked problems, or intractable problems as Dave Snowden prefers to call them.
-And since built-in problems are insolvable symptoms, this means that we can directly neither do safe-to-fail experiments with multiple, oblique or contrary experiments, nor use set-based design, nor focus on extending the problem definitions phase (to avoid premature convergence; note that not even an eternal extension can solve a symptom, meaning indirectly that the convergence is premature anyway ;-)), nor situational mapping to nudge people in the right directions, nor change the constraint structure, etc. And since symptoms are insolvable, they are also uncategorizable (or non-contextual, i.e., meaning also that no one can be the owner, as Dr. Ackoff stated it) and this indirectly means that we do not know what method to use; we need to find the root cause(s) first to be able to categorise and choose method.
+And since built-in problems are insolvable symptoms, this means that we can directly neither do safe-to-fail experiments with multiple, oblique or contrary experiments, nor use set-based design, nor focus on extending the problem definitions phase (to avoid premature convergence; note that not even an eternal extension can solve a symptom, meaning indirectly that the convergence is premature anyway ;-)), nor situational mapping to nudge people in the right directions, nor change the constraint structure, etc. And since symptoms are insolvable, they are also uncategorizable (acontextual, i.e., meaning also that no one can be the owner, as Dr. Ackoff stated it) and this indirectly means that there is no method to use for their solution; we frankly need to find the root cause(s) first to be able to categorise and choose method.
 And all symptoms together definitely give a mess, a system of problems, as Ackoff would have put it.
 This also means that symptoms for sure will stand the wicked problem characterisation test*****.

 Trying to categorise lead us to a catch with both Smalley’s and Snowden’s thinking, since they go directly to categorisation of the problems.
 But a problem as we have seen above, can never be categorised, since it is only an insolvable symptom that not even rocket science can solve.
 Cynefin™ Framework’s Confused domain (former Disorder) is of course a good start because we cannot ontologically categorise a problem.
 Without asking “why?” on it (as we need as stated above), we can therefore never find its root cause(s), meaning we can never find a solution to it.
 When we instead, by asking multiple “why?”, finally find the root cause(s) to built-in problem, their solutions on the other hand are a new systems design of the organization if it is a built-in problem, see this blog post about the theory behind SPPA and SOSD.